The CNSC's early involvement in the NWMO's Adaptive Phased Management approach

 Independent advisory group

-To help CNSC staff prepare for the review of a future licence application by the NWMO for a deep geological repository for Canada’s used nuclear fuel, an independent advisory group (IAG) was established in 2013, composed of Canadian geoscience experts.
+To help CNSC staff prepare for the review of a future NWMO licence application for a deep geological repository for Canada’s used nuclear fuel, an independent advisory group (IAG) composed of Canadian geoscience experts was established in 2013.

-The purpose of the IAG is to provide objective, independent advice to CNSC staff on the geoscience aspects of the APM initiative for the long-term management of Canada’s used nuclear fuel through review of NWMO’s geoscientific research program and the CNSC’s internal research program.
+The purpose of the IAG is to provide objective, independent advice to CNSC staff on the geoscience aspects of the APM initiative for the long-term management of Canada’s used nuclear fuel, through review of the NWMO’s geoscientific research program and the CNSC’s internal research program.

 In the future, the IAG may be asked to focus on particular topics, with the goal of evaluating areas that are likely to be included in the safety case and/or supporting safety assessments.